 This is still the time to stay focused inward and get ready mentally for the year to come.
 Clean and clear the space you live in and invite love or universal love into your life.
 Set your intentions.
 Do things that your heart desires.

-The opposite spectrum of love is hatred, anger and jealousy.
+Another spectrum of love is hatred, anger and jealousy.
 When you invite love into your life, you might experience these feelings too.
 Don’t be affraid of them just acknowledge them.
 These emotions can be found in the Grimm story of Hansel and Gratel.

 Traditionally, honey, rye flour and forest herbs were used to make these delicious cookies.
 Honey, the main ingredient has been used as medicine since ancient times.
 It is well known for its nutritious value and supposedly sweetens life as well.
 Oh and it is aphrodisiac!
 In addition to honey, our ancestors prepared the dough with rye flour but today people tend to use white flour.
 They also put foraged herbs and dried fruits in the cookies.
-Of course, these ingredients varied from country to country and region to region but often included fennel, lavender, rose petals, juniper berries, sumac etc. Since the exotic spices arrived from the East, people have been baking the cookies with a mixture of ginger, cardamom, cinnamon, all spice, nutmeg etc.
+Of course, these ingredients varied from country to country and region to region but often included fennel, lavender, rose petals, juniper berries, sumac etc. Since the exotic spices arrived from the East, people have been baking the cookies with these spices.
+These included a mixture of ginger, cardamom, cinnamon, all spice, nutmeg etc.